-Boyle did something most type 1 diabetics are forced to do.
+Boyle did something most people with type 1 are forced to do.
 He tried to get funds to pay for his expensive prescription.
 In addition, he used what little he had by stretching the doses.

 According to Rebert Gabbay Senior Vice President and a Chief Medical Officer at Joslin Diabetes Center, no doctor would recommend something like that.

-However, many diabetes patients have to go through the same thing.
+However, many patients have to go through the same thing.

 If people take less insulin than they need, they can increase their blood sugar levels.
 As a result, their glucose increases drastically to find an alternate fuel for the brain.
 In the end, the body forms the potentially toxic keto acids.

 If left untreated, this could be fatal, said Gabbay.

-Even though lack of insulin could be fatal for people with diabetes, the prices keep increasing.
+Even though lack of insulin could be fatal for those with the condition, the prices keep increasing.

-According to a survey of people with type 1 diabetes conducted in March 2016, the average cost of managing diabetes monthly in the US is a shocking $360.
+According to a survey of those with type 1 conducted in March 2016, the average cost of managing the codntion monthly in the US is a shocking $360.

 Moreover, a single vial of insulin costs from $14 to $300, and a vial of Humalog costs $435.
 Besides, every person has a different insulin requirement.
 For some, one vial may be enough, but for others, more are necessary, says Gabbay.

-With the already existing condition coverage, the passing of the ACA means that insurance companies all across the US can’t deny people with diabetes treatment or coverage.
+With the already existing condition coverage, the passing of the ACA means that insurance companies all across the US can’t deny people with treatment or coverage.

 While this was a positive change, it doesn’t solve the problem of insulin insecurity.

-In other words, insurance companies, still control how much insulin diabetic patients get.
-As a result, they often determine the amount an average diabetic would use, even though the amount varies from person to person.
+In other words, insurance companies, still control how much insulin patients get.
+As a result, they often determine the amount an average patient would use, even though the amount varies from person to person.